 What to Look for in a Black Diamond Ring

-• What are some details to look for when selecting a black diamond engagement ring?
+• How can shoppers tell if a black diamond is high quality?
 “I would encourage the buyer to ask for a Colored Diamond Report from the Gemology Institute of America (GIA).
-When making a large jewelry purchase (like an engagement ring), I always advise my clients to ask for GIA reports for their center stones (or any diamond larger than 0.50ct) to verify its characteristics and ensure its quality," Jay says.
-While some black diamonds are naturally black, many are often grey and treated to change the stone to a dark black color.
-"A GIA report will explain whether the diamond has been treated to enhance the color (lowering the value), or is natural (increasing the value).”
+When making a large jewelry purchase (like an engagement ring), I always advise my clients to ask for GIA reports for their center stones (or any diamond larger than .5ct) to verify its characteristics and ensure its quality," Jay says.
+While some black diamonds are naturally black, many are often gray and treated to change the stone to a dark black color.
+"A GIA report will explain whether the diamond has been treated to enhance the color (lowering the value) or is natural (increasing the value).”

 • How much should a customer expect to pay for a black diamond?
-“Treated black diamonds are less expensive than natural black diamonds, and more common—half price or even less," Jay says.
-"If a colorless diamond is $8000/carat, then you can expect a black diamond to be $4000/carat…or less."
+“Treated black diamonds are less expensive than natural black diamonds and more common—half-price or even less," Jay says.
+"If a colorless diamond is $8,000 per carat, then you can expect a black diamond to be $4000 per carat … or less."

 • What metals pair well with a black diamond?
 “I love black diamonds set in white gold or platinum—the contrast of the colors really makes them pop,” Jay says.